faraong/ebay-add-products/README.md

 * Use node version 8.x
 * Install the necessary modules using `npm install`
 * Run cucumber tests using `npm test`
+  * To run in Windows use "npm run-script test-single" but it won't do parallel testing